-Rome's 4th Rione was its most populous in the middle ages.
+Rome's 4th Rione, Campo Marzio or, as we might say, the Field of Mars was its most populous in the middle ages.
 North of it is Flaminio; the ancient Roman Via Flaminia passed through the Porta del Popolo and ended at the Via del Corso, once the Roman Via Lata, a street of expensive things these days.

 And that's the joy of this unheralded rione.
 It's old, it's new, it's been re-used and modified.
 Poke around for a week.
 You'll be pleasantly surprised.